malasen/semester-project/README.md

 If you get a warning about not being able to use port 1337, check that no other Strapi instances are running in another command line or terminal.

 ```
-Then Open index.html with the Live Server plugin if using Visual Studio Code or yout preferred program.
+Then Open index.html with the Live Server plugin if using Visual Studio Code, or your preferred program.

 User credentials